OA and National Budget Processes

 1. Outcome

-This Circular provides guidance on using Ocean Accounts to inform national budget processes, including quantifying ocean contributions to national income, integrating ocean asset information into medium-term expenditure frameworks, and building evidence-based budget requests for ocean management.
-Readers will learn which accounts and indicators feed budget decisions, how to construct budget submissions using ocean accounting data, and how to demonstrate the economic case for public investment in marine resource management and ecosystem conservation.
+Readers will learn which accounts and indicators feed budget decisions, how to construct budget submissions using ocean accounting data, and how to present the economic case for public investment in marine resource management and ecosystem conservation.

 2. Requirements